rodolfo3/personal-blog/_posts/2015-01-24-intent-browseable.markdown

 categories: android
 ---

-If "Activities that can be safely invoked from a browser must support this category" [1], when it should be used other then URLs?
+If ["Activities that can be safely invoked from a browser must support this category"][browsable], when it should be used other then URLs?

 I have my own answer, testing this HTML: